stelzo/imu-calib-ros/README.md

 A minimal ROS2 package for calibrating IMU intrinsics using Gravity on a flat surface.
 It is a wrapper around the [imu-calib](https://crates.io/crates/imu-calib) crate.

-The nodes are written in Rust, follow ½[this instructions](https://github.com/stelzo/ros-dev-setup/tree/main/rust) for installing the Rust + ROS2 toolchain.
+The nodes are written in Rust, follow [this instructions](https://github.com/stelzo/ros-dev-setup/tree/main/rust) for installing the Rust + ROS2 toolchain.

 ## Setup